Ukrainian language is likely the closest to original Proto-Indo-European language

 When it comes to morphology, the Ukrainian language is arguably one of the most complicated exactly in the aspect of forming feminines and in the declension of men’s names.

 Muscovites-“Russians” have been trying to eliminate the Ukrainian language for centuries and the effort and ferocity of it could not seemingly find a logical explanation.
 But when one realizes that the language in itself can provide evidence of its origin, everything falls into place.
 Muscovites are afraid that a proper analysis can show which of the two, Ukrainian or Russian, is ancient and which is a recent compilation, which is original and which is just a primitive dialect.
 It can lead to establishing which nation is the real successor of civilization and which nation’s claims of “elder brother” (or even a “relative”) are bogus.
-(An article with the quotes from a Yale Professor’s book on the subject can provide some answers on the subject already).

 The “Cradle of Civilizations” book published earlier this year has many more insights on the topic of linguistics.